klahrich/easycloud/README.md

 - `table_to_local`
 - `local_to_table`

-### Dataflow (work in progress)
+### Dataflow

-Right now the dataflow module only supports reading from and writing to a Bigquery table.
+The dataflow portion only supports reading from and writing to a Bigquery table.

 1. Code structure

-To use dataflow, you should have some code you want to run at scale.
-Your code should itself be structured like a package, as such:
+To use dataflow, you should have some code structured like a package, as such:

 ```
 root_folder